deep154/RouterSolicitation/README.md

 In Response to Router Solicitation msg , "Router Advertisement msg" is sent over the same TunnelID containing the Ipv6 prefix for the UE.

-Use : go run sol.go
+Use : go run send_solicitation.go

 Use : go run handle_solicitation.go
 Please use Ip and ports as your specific convinince.
 Target IP:port are hardcoded here.